rominalodolo/GoLang/README.md

-> I created a multiple choice quiz that had a true or false questions and a choice between A->D
+> I created a multiple choice quiz that has options between A->D (4 choices to choose from)
 >
 > Only one right answer per question.
 >
-> There are 10 quesions the program loops through but the user only sees 5 questions at a time.
+> There are 6 quesions the program loops through but the user only sees 3 questions at a time.
 >
 > When the quiz is completed the user will see their results with the answer.
 >
-> on the next screen the user will see the printed "You scored higher than 60% of all quizzers"
+> And if the user has scored higher than 60%, the user will see the printed "You scored higher than 60% of all quizzers"
 >
-> The user will be asked if they would like to retry the quiz or if they would like to exit.
+> The user will be asked if they would like to retry the quiz or if they would like to exit the application.